Energy-Driven Adaptive Visual Token Pruning for Efficient Vision-Language Models: Abstract

 \section{Abstract}

-Visual token reduction is critical for accelerating Vision-Language Models (VLMs), yet most existing approaches rely on a fixed budget shared across all inputs, overlooking the substantial variation in image information density.
-We propose \sys{}, an energy-driven adaptive pruning framework that determines the token budget from the singular value spectrum of the visual features space.
-By preserving a certain proportion of spectral energy, our method allocates more tokens to information-dense scenes while aggressively compressing redundant ones, without introducing additional learnable parameters.
-We evaluate \sys{} on nine benchmarks and three VLM backbones, LLaVA-1.5-7B, LLaVA-1.5-13B, and LLaVA-NeXT-8B.
-Under matched average token budgets, \sys{} consistently yields an average improvement of up to 0.6\%, including a significant +5.1\% relative boost on the MMVet reasoning task.
-Using randomized singular value decomposition, the additional latency is limited to 8ms per image. \keywords{Efficient Vision-Language Models \and Adaptive Pruning }
+Visual token reduction is critical for accelerating Vision-Language Models (VLMs), since visual inputs are represented as token sequences that introduce substantial computational overhead in the LLM backbone.
+However, most pruning pipelines treat efficiency primarily as a token selection problem and retain a fixed visual token budget across inputs, overlooking the substantial variation in image information density.
+We propose \sys{}, an energy driven adaptive pruning framework that determines an image specific token budget from the singular value spectrum of the visual feature matrix and passes this budget to existing token selectors.
+By preserving a certain proportion of spectral energy, our method allocates more tokens to information dense scenes while assigning fewer tokens to redundant scenes, without introducing additional learnable parameters.
+We evaluate \sys{} across four VLM backbones, three token selectors, and nine benchmarks under matched average token budgets.
+Results show that \sys{} removes a substantial amount of redundant computation from simple cases and converts the saved budget into larger gains on information rich cases.
+Notably, on SQA$^\mathrm{I}$ with Qwen2.5-VL-3B, \sys{} uses 35.8\% fewer tokens for simple cases with only a 0.52\% relative performance decrease.
+The saved budget is redirected to hard cases, which receive 52.5\% more tokens and achieve a 1.94\% relative performance improvement.